-- 1. Communication and interaction- children with Speech, Language and Communication needs (SLCN) may have difficulties in some or all of the aspects of speech, language or social communication.
+1. Communication and interaction - children with Speech, Language and Communication needs (SLCN) may have difficulties in some or all of the aspects of speech, language or social communication.
 Children and young people with ASD, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination.
-These children may require some or all of the following: - flexible teaching arrangements - help in acquiring, comprehending and using language - help in articulation - help in acquiring literacy skills - help in using alternative means of communication - help to use different means of communication confidently and competently or a range of purposes, including formal situations - help in organising and coordinating oral and written language - help in expressing, comprehending and using their own language, where English is not the first language - 2.
-Cognition and learning children who learn at a slower pace than their peers, even with appropriate differentiation.
-They may demonstrate features of moderate, severe or profound learning difficulties, or specific learning difficulties, such as dyslexia or dyspraxia, requiring specific programmes to aid progress in cognition and learning.
 These children may require some or all of the following:

+- flexible teaching arrangements - help in acquiring, comprehending and using language - help in articulation - help in acquiring literacy skills - help in using alternative means of communication - help to use different means of communication confidently and competently or a range of purposes, including formal situations - help in organising and coordinating oral and written language dyspraxia, requiring specific programs to aid progress in cognition and learning.
+These children may require some or all of the following:

+• help in expressing, comprehending and using their own language, where English is not the first language

+2. Cognition and learning - children who learn at a slower pace than their peers, even with appropriate differentiation.
+They may demonstrate features of moderate, severe or profound learning difficulties, or specific learning difficulties, such as dyslexia or

-- flexible teaching arrangements - help with processing language, memory and reasoning skills - help in organising and coordinating spoken and written English to aid cognition - · help with sequencing and organisational skills - help with problem solving and developing concepts - programmes to aid improvement of fine and motor competencies - support in the use of technical terms and abstract ideas - help in understanding ideas, concepts and experiences when information cannot be gained through first hand sensory or physical experiences - 3.
-Social, emotional and mental health difficulties children who may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
-This may include children who are withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behavior.
+- flexible teaching arrangements - help with processing language, memory and reasoning skills - help in organising and coordinating spoken and written English to aid cognition - help with sequencing and organisational skills - help with problem solving and developing concepts - programs to aid improvement of fine and motor competencies - support in the use of technical terms and abstract ideas

+• help in understanding ideas, concepts and experiences when information cannot be gained through first-hand sensory or physical experiences

+3. Social, emotional and mental health difficulties - children who may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+This may include children who are withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties.
 Other children may have disorders such as ADD, ADHD or attachment disorder.
-These children may require some or all of the following: - flexible teaching arrangements - · help with development of social competence and emotional maturity - · help in adjusting to school expectations and routines - help in acquiring the skills of positive interaction with peers and adults - · specialised behavioural and cognitive approaches - re-channeling or refocusing to diminish repetitive and self-injurious behaviours - provision of class and school systems which control or censure negative or difficult behaviours and encourage positive behaviours - provision of a safe and supportive environment - 4.
-Sensory and/or physical needs There is a wide range of sensory, multi-sensory and physical difficulties.
+These children may require some or all of the following:

+- flexible teaching arrangements - help with development of social competence and emotional maturity - help in adjusting to school expectations and routines - help in acquiring the skills of positive interaction with peers and adults - specialised behavioural and cognitive approaches - re-channeling or refocusing to diminish repetitive and self-injurious behaviours - provision of class and school systems which control or censure negative or difficult behaviours and encourage positive behaviours - provision of a safe and supportive environment

+4. Sensory and/or physical needs - There is a wide range of sensory, multi-sensory and physical difficulties.
 The sensory range extends from profound and permanent deafness or visual impairment through to lesser levels of loss, which may be only temporary.
 For some children the inability to take part fully in school life causes significant emotional stress or physical fatigue.
-They may require some of the following: - flexible teaching arrangements - appropriate seating, acoustic conditioning and lighting - adaptations to the physical environment of the school - adaptations to school policies and procedures - access to alternative or augmented forms of communication - · provision of tactile and kinesthetic materials - access to different amplification systems - access to low vision aids - access to all areas of the curriculum through specialist equipment, aids or furniture - regular and frequent access to specialist support
+They may require some of the following:

+- flexible teaching arrangements - appropriate seating, acoustic conditioning and lighting - adaptations to the physical environment of the school - adaptations to school policies and procedures - access to alternative or augmented forms of communication - provision of tactile and kinesthetic materials - access to different amplification systems - access to low vision aids - access to all areas of the curriculum through specialist equipment, aids or furniture - regular and frequent access to specialist support